 That fear of starting the business you’ve always dreamed of?
 Of changing careers and finally embracing and developing your creative talent?
 The fear of going back to school to finish your education?
-Of leaving the emotionally or physically abusive marriage you’ve endured for way too long?
+Of leaving the emotionally or physically abusive marriage, you’ve endured for way too long?
 The fear of asking your boss for a reduced schedule so you can make time to birth your new creative project?
-The fear of failure, of rejection, of heights or flying?
+The fear of failure, rejection, heights, or flying?

 Or of not keeping up with the Joneses anymore, not having the lavish lifestyle anymore, if you change your life in any way and decide to start afresh.
 Restart from scratch?

-Too many of us allow these types of fears to define us.
-For way too long.
+Too many of us allow these types of fears to define us for way too long.
 My fears have solutions, but I had to search those out.
 They are not life-defining, at least not for me—because I won’t allow it.
-I am quite sure they cripple some people though.
+I am pretty sure they cripple some people, though.
 But they don’t have to.
 There are solutions for every fear.
 One way to propel yourself to stare fears in the face, and find solutions to combat them, is to constantly remember you have unique God given-gifts that you must utilize to make your dreams come true.

 Each of us is given unique gifts from God, and these gifts are activated as soon as we take our very first breath at birth.
 After that, many influences affect how these gifts are launched into the world–your family values, friends, and work colleagues you meet along the way, mindset changes as you journey through life, and so on.